ankitskr/PCG-MPI-solver/README.md

 # PCG-MPI-solver

 ## Project Description
-This is an MPI-based parallel Preconditioned Conjugate Gradient (PCG) solver.
+This project implements an MPI-based parallel Preconditioned Conjugate Gradient (PCG) solver.
 The solver has been tested on the Gadi supercomputer using approximately 12,000 cores for solving linear elastostatic problems with over 1 billion unknowns (dofs).

 The PCG is an algorithm for the numerical solution of systems of linear equations (**Ax=b**) with positive-semidefinite system matrix (**A**).
 The method can also be used to solve unconstrained optimization problems such as energy minimization.